 Become a College Student Before You Finish High School

-Many high school students are focused on getting into college, but an increasing number of students are looking ahead and earning college credit before they hit campus through dual enrollment.
+Many high school students are focused on getting accepted to a college or university, but an increasing number of students are looking ahead and earning college credit before they even arrive to campus.
+This can happen through dual enrollment.

-Dual enrollment allows high schools students to begin taking college classes for credit.
-Unlike Advanced Placement (AP) classes, which award credit based on a test, dual enrollment courses award credit as long as the student passes the class.
-Research has shown that dual enrollment can lead to higher grades in high school and make students more likely to complete a degree in college.
+Dual enrollment allows high schools students to begin undergraduate classes for credit.
+Unlike Advanced Placement (AP) classes, which award credit based on a test, dual enrollment courses award credit, as long as the student passes the class.
+Research has shown that dual enrollment can lead to higher grades in high school and make students more likely to complete an undergraduate degree.

-Whether or not dual enrollment is the right option for a student “depends on the student, academic load in their high school and it depends how many extracurriculars they are involved in,” she said.
+Whether or not dual enrollment is the right option for a student, “Depends on the student, academic load in their high school and how many extracurriculars they are involved in,” she said.

 A college counselor also can help students determine what requirements they need to meet to enroll in college classes.
 In some states, students seeking dual enrollment must pass a proficiency test.
 Some colleges require high school students to be a certain grade level.